The Ultimate Guide to Credit Cards

 Better Cards to Use at Belk

-Unless all of your shopping takes place in a Belk store (or at Belk.com), chances are your annual Belk spending won't hit the $1,500 point needed to unlock the best benefits.
+Unless all of your shopping takes place in a Belk store (or at Belk.com), chances are your annual Belk spending won't hit the $1,000 point needed to unlock the best benefits.
 And even if it does, well, those perks and rewards are only useful at Belk.
-Add in an APR that's only competitive when compared to subprime credit cards (or other store cards), and the Belk® Rewards Card starts to look a lot less appealing to the average consumer.

 For most shoppers, an all-purpose credit card with cash back or travel rewards will end up being a better deal.
-And for those who are prone to carrying a credit card balance, the Belk® Rewards Card should probably be avoided in favor of something with a much lower APR.
+And for those who are prone to carrying a credit card balance, the Belk Rewards+ Credit Card should probably be avoided in favor of something with a much lower APR.

 Cash Back